jecki/DHParser/Introduction.md

 Apart from the curly braces, there are two more signs in this snipped, the tilde '~' and the the `§`-sign.
 The tilde stands for insignificant whitespace (which in this case is restricted to horizontal whitespace, i.e. blanks and tabulators).
-Insigificant whitespeace will be dropped in the instant the parser reads it and never appear in the data.
+Insignificant whitespace will be dropped in the instant the parser reads it and never appear in the data.
 Here the tile-sign is used to allow leading and following whitespace in lines of text, although we do not need this whitespace in our data.

-The paragrah-sign `§` means that what follows is obligatory.
+The paragraph-sign `§` means that what follows is obligatory.
 In this case, the line `gedicht = titel LEERZEILEN §text` means a poem (`gedicht`) is something that has a title.
 If there is no title, it is not a poem, but could still be something else (say a footer, although we do not have this here.)
 But if there is something that has a title followed